abbouformations/spring-kafka-streams/README.md

 3) Step 3 : Launch the main method of the MainApplication class.

-5) Send some messages :
+4) Step 4: Send some messages :

    http://localhost:8081/send/111/casa/1000